70 Years of Israel - Hebron Reflections

 The solidiers had not wear helmets, rifles on idle and hands were in their pockets - no sign of aggression from their side.

 A sad reality of humanity.
 These two peoples both have claims to the Holiest city in the world.
 As a Christian I choose to watch from afar.
 Our belief is opposite of theirs.
 But I do sympathize with our friends the people of Israel.
 By the same token I have friends from Gaza here in America.
 God we believe will one day sort this out.
-Until then, this will continue to be the most contested pieces of Real Estate ever known.
+Until then, this will continue to be the most contested piece of Real Estate ever known.
 Nice image of reality from a bystander and not the crooked press.